Linaro/lava/doc/multinode.rst

 Multi-Node LAVA
 ###############

-LAVA multi-node support allows users to use LAVA to schedule, synchronize and combine the results from tests that span multiple targets.
+LAVA multi-node support allows users to use LAVA to schedule, synchronise and combine the results from tests that span multiple targets.
 Jobs can be arranged as groups of devices (of any type) and devices within a group can operate independently or use the MultiNode API to communicate with other devices in the